Developer Lessons Learned

 -

-Not all dependencies are mapped out in the beginning of a big project,
+Accept that not all dependencies are mapped out in the beginning of a